ray13542/112-1_CA_final_project/README.md

 # CA_final_project
 Spec:
-    ¡»All inputs are synchronized with the negative edge clock.
-    ¡»All outputs should be synchronized at clock rising edge.
-    ¡»You should reset all your outputs when i_rst_n is low.
+    â—†All inputs are synchronized with the negative edge clock. â—†All outputs should be synchronized at clock rising edge. â—†You should reset all your outputs when i_rst_n is low.
 Todo:
     *Submodule
     1. ALU